bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 5. If `primary_sale_happened` is true for the metadata, process royalties from NFT's `seller_fee_basis_points` field to creators
 6. Set `primary_sale_happened` as true if it's not set already
 7. Transfer ownerships or print an edition to the bidder based on auction type
+   - If full rights transfer auction, transfer metadata, mint, nft ownerships to winner bidder
+   - If mint authority transfer auction, transfer mint authority to winner bidder
+   - If metadata authority transfer auction, transfer meatadata authority to winner bidder
+   - If nft only transfer auction, transfer nft ownership to winner bidder
+   - If print editions auction, print edition with mint authority
 8. Increase auction claim count by 1
 9. Delete claimed bid object
 10. Emit event for claiming bid